nagasudhirpulla/atc_reports/README.md

 * Monthly

 ## config file
-* rtDataUrlBase - base url of data api
+* apiUrlBase - base url of data api
 * isRandom - use random data for testing purposes
 * entities - array of entities.
 Each entity is defined by the array ```["Name", "drawal pnt", "atc pnt", "ttc pnt"]```
 * reportType - one of d(daily), w(weekly), m(monthly)